PodPast.ai vs NotebookLM: One Podcast Vault vs 50-Source Notebooks

 Frequently asked questions

-What is NotebookLM's 50-source limit and why does it matter?
+- What is NotebookLM's 50-source limit and why does it matter?

-Does NotebookLM support podcast RSS feeds natively?
+- Does NotebookLM support podcast RSS feeds natively?

-NotebookLM can accept audio files if you upload them manually, but it does not connect to podcast RSS feeds or YouTube channels directly.
+- NotebookLM can accept audio files if you upload them manually, but it does not connect to podcast RSS feeds or YouTube channels directly.
 Every episode must be uploaded one at a time.
 PodPast.ai ingests RSS feeds and YouTube channels automatically, fetching and transcribing the full back-catalogue without any manual work per episode.

-How does PodPast.ai's persistence compare to NotebookLM notebooks?
+- How does PodPast.ai's persistence compare to NotebookLM notebooks?

-Can NotebookLM connect to Claude?
+- Can NotebookLM connect to Claude?

-NotebookLM uses Google's Gemini models under the hood.
+- NotebookLM uses Google's Gemini models under the hood.
 It does not connect to Claude.
 PodPast.ai ships a native MCP server that plugs your entire transcript vault directly into Claude Desktop, allowing Claude to search, retrieve, and synthesise answers from your library mid-conversation without any copy-pasting.

-Is PodPast.ai free compared to NotebookLM?
+- Is PodPast.ai free compared to NotebookLM?

-Which tool is better for academic research across multiple interview series?
+- Which tool is better for academic research across multiple interview series?

-No source limits.
-One growing vault.
+One growing podcast vault.
 Claude-native.

 Free tier — paste your first RSS feed and search it in minutes.